Judge Issuing a Protective Order

 If you violate one of those protective orders and the police catch you, you'll be prosecuted again.
 They'll charge you with a new case.
 They might up your bail.
 There're all sorts of things that can happen.
 So, the first thing to deal with is the protective order.

-I’ve been practicing now in the Van Nuys courthouse for approximately 30 years.
-I’ve done hundreds of domestic violence cases both charged as misdemeanors or felonies, kind of the dividing line between a misdemeanor or a felony is:
+I've been practicing in the Van Nuys courthouse for approximately 30 years.
+I've done hundreds of domestic violence cases, charged as misdemeanors or felonies.
+Kind, the dividing line between a misdemeanor and a felony, is:

 - the person has a prior domestic violence case which would move the case up to a felony, or

-- there’s a real serious injury that would move the case up to a felony.
+- there's a real severe injury that would move the case up to a felony.

-Otherwise, it’s going to be charged as a misdemeanor.
-A lot of times I see people get arrested and they have to post a $50,000.00 bail.
+Otherwise, it's going to be charged as a misdemeanor.
+Often, I see people get arrested, and they have to post a $50,000.00 bail.

-They get a court date and the police have marked on their paperwork that they’re booked for a felony.
-That doesn’t necessarily mean they’re going to be charged with a felony.
+They get a court date, and the police have marked on their paperwork that they're booked for a felony.
+That doesn't necessarily mean they will be charged with a felony.

 Common California Domestic Violence Charges

 - Penal Code 243(e)(1) PC – Domestic Battery,